Free Entrance Days at US National Parks

 U.S. citizens or permanent residents with permanent disabilities are eligible for a free pass with documentation of permanent disability and residency or citizenship.
 Obtain the free access pass in person, online, or via mail (note that using online or mail requires a $10 processing fee).

 Volunteers with at least 250 service hours (with federal agencies that participate in the Interagency Pass Program) are eligible for a free 12-month Volunteer Pass.
 Visit Volunteer.gov or contact your local federal recreation site for more information about volunteer opportunities.

 Discounted US National Park Passes

 For those that do not qualify for the free pass programs above, discounted passes to National Parks are also available to senior citizens!

 Discounted National Park passes are also available for seniors aged 62+.
 Applicant must provide documentation of age and residency or citizenship.
 Seniors may choose either a discounted annual pass for $20 or discounted lifetime pass for $80.

 These discounted annual park passes are likely to pay for themselves after the very first park visit!

 Find National Parks to Visit

-I have personally been to over 40 of our US National Parks and find that they contain some of the nation’s most beautiful places!
-I cannot recommend them enough.
-My favorites include Grand Canyon, Yellowstone, New River Gorge, Badlands, and Zion.
-Still on my list of National Parks to visit are Joshua Tree, Saguaro, Crater Lake, and Sleeping Bear Dunes.
+My favorite parks include Hawai’i Volcanoes, Grand Canyon, Yellowstone, New River Gorge, Badlands, and Zion.
+The parks that are still on my list of National Parks to visit include Joshua Tree, Saguaro, Crater Lake, and Sleeping Bear Dunes.

 Tips for Enjoying US National Park Visits